Danube Cycle Path Stage 2 South Bank: Schlögen - Linz

 Schlögen - Aschach - Wilhering - Ottensheim - Linz

-You start your tour in Schlögen and bike along the south bank through a stretch of romantic Danube Valley wilderness (Natura 2000 area) that extends to Aschach.
-After about 10 km, the path forks just behind the Kobling-Obermühl ferry and you bear left.
-From a distance, you can admire Neuhaus Castle, which sits on the opposite bank of the Danube.
+You start this route in Schlögen and always cycle along the south bank, through the wild romantic Danube valley (Natura 2000 protected area), which extends up to about Aschach.
+After about ten kilometers, shortly behind the Kobling-Obermühl ferry, the path forks and you keep left.
+From afar you can admire Schloss Neuhaus, which towers over the Danube on the opposite bank.

-You follow the Danube until you arrive at Wilhering.
-A visit to Wilhering Abbey is recommended.
-Afterwards, take the ferry to Ottensheim and bike to the Linz, the Cathedral City.
+You follow the Danube until you arrive in Wilhering.
+Here you can take the opportunity to visit Wilhering Abbey.
+Afterwards, take the ferry to Ottensheim on the northern bank and cycle on to the cathedral city of Linz.

-TIP: At the end of this stage, enjoy a train ride on the Mühlkreisbahn from Ottensheim to Linz.
+TIP: At the end of this stage, enjoy a train ride from Ottensheim to Linz on the Mühlkreisbahn.
+Timetable

 Directions